Life & Health

 • Federal tax considerations for health insurance

 Most states require licensed agents to be fingerprinted and to undergo a background check.
 There is usually an on-site fingerprinting technician at the testing center where you take your exam.
+If you take your exam online, you will need to find a fingerprinting center near you.
+The exam facilitator in your state can help you find one.

 couple registering for insurance